projectestac/edu365-text-search/README.md

 This project was initially created for [edu365.cat](http://edu365.cat/), a portal with educational content promoted by the Department of Education of the Government of Catalonia.
 The site was originally built with static HTML pages, and therefore did not have any search engine. "edu365-text-search" extracts the text content of the entire site and provides a simple search API.
 It uses a shared Google spreadsheet as a backend for URLs, titles, descriptors and significative words of the site pages.

+You will need [NodeJS](https://nodejs.org) installed on your system in order to build the main application.

 The project was made upon the following components:

 - [Express](https://expressjs.com/) as a HTTP API server.